igorkasyanchuk/sql_view/README.md

 end
 ```

-Later with view you can work same way as with ActiveRecord class.
-For example
+Later with view you can work same way as with any model(ActiveRecord class).
+For example:

 ```ruby
 ActiveUserView.model.count